wille-wang/wille-wang/README.md

 I am currently a postgraduate student enrolled in the [Master of Information Technology (Computing)](https://study.unimelb.edu.au/find/courses/graduate/master-of-information-technology/) at the University of Melbourne.

-I have a strong and diverse passion for software development, data science, natural language processing, and cloud computing.
+I have a strong and diverse passion for software development and artificial intelligence.
 I love exploring new technologies and continuously improving my skills.

 ## Languages
 <p>